cloudnative-pg/cloudnative-pg/CONTRIBUTING.md

 ## How to contribute

-You can contribute to Cloud Native PostgreSQL by submitting a new pull request.
+You can contribute to CloudNativePG by submitting a new pull request.

 Please: